Fundamentals

 • Shortest path: Routes minimise cumulative physical distance along the network.
 A 400m route is preferred over a 600m route, regardless of how many turns are involved.

-• Simplest path (angular): Routes minimise cumulative angular change, that is, the total amount of turning at each junction.
-A pedestrian following a simplest path prefers to continue straight ahead rather than turning, even if a shorter alternative exists.
+• Simplest path (angular): Routes minimise cumulative angular change, the total amount of turning along the route, counted both at junctions and along the curve of each street segment.
+A pedestrian following a simplest path prefers a route with fewer turns, even if a shorter alternative exists.

-Both heuristics can be computed from a single CityNetwork instance at any combination of distance thresholds.
-When in doubt, compute both.
+Both heuristics can be computed from a single CityNetwork instance at any combination of distance thresholds, so computing both and comparing is often the most informative approach.

-For advanced users: the lower-level API exposes the conversion directly. network_structure_from_nx produces nodes and edges GeoDataFrames plus the internal NetworkStructure, and graphs.nx_to_dual converts a primal graph to the dual representation required for angular analysis.
+For advanced users: the lower-level API builds these structures directly. network_structure_from_nx produces nodes and edges GeoDataFrames plus the internal NetworkStructure, and graphs.nx_to_dual produces the dual representation.
 The network preparation recipes teach this route step by step, with each recipe handing the prepared graph back to CityNetwork.from_nx.

 Distance thresholds